roblevintennis/shim/README.md

 </pre>

-These could be checked for before presenting test results, and, if multipage and not last page, write results to Web Storage (or similar).
+These could be checked for before presenting test results, and, if multipage is true, and not last page, write results to Web Storage localStorage.
+Then, on lastPage, shim would present the results by parsing the localStorage.

 Again, you're reading the TODO section - this functionality does not yet exist ;)

 2) Tables/Forms not implemented (however, form elements are!).
+This will probably come when I or someone else needs this for their project.
+Probably pretty easy to add.

 3) For Jasmine reporter, support nested describes.
+Partly due to my laziness ;-0

 4) Tie in with some other test frameworks other than just jasmine.
 Maybe qunit?
-Will be selected and hopefully get some help with this sort of thing.
+If/when I do this, I'll be selective and follow my own biases.
+At present, I seem to favor jasmine and qunit so qunit would be next.
+Love/hate with jstestdriver and can be hooked in to jasmine, etc., so probably not from my fingers.
+Great to get some open source love for this one ;)

 ## F.A.Q.